STEP: Enhancing Video-LLMs' Compositional Reasoning by Spatio-Temporal Graph-guided Self-Training

 \section{Related Work}

 \textbf{Video Large Language Models (Video-LLMs)}.
-Following the remarkable success of Large Language Models (LLMs) \cite{li2023llama, chowdhery2023palm,openai2023chatgpt}, many works have adapted LLMs to the video modality \cite{achiam2023gpt,li2023videochat,lin2023video}, aiming to combine LLMs' reasoning and interactive skills with video perception.
+Following the notable success of Large Language Models (LLMs) \cite{li2023llama, chowdhery2023palm,openai2023chatgpt}, many works have adapted LLMs to the video modality \cite{achiam2023gpt,li2023videochat,lin2023video,qian2024momentor}, aiming to combine LLMs' reasoning and interactive skills with video perception.
 These methods align visual features with LLMs' feature space via projection layers, enabling tasks like video captioning and QA.
 However, current Video-LLMs remain at the perceptual surface of videos, lacking fine-grained spatio-temporal understanding and compositional reasoning abilities.

-A notable effort, Video-of-Thought (VoT) \cite{fei2024video}, integrates STSG representations into the model input for pixel-level spatio-temporal understanding and inherits the CoT core to decompose complex tasks and solve them step-by-step through prompting.
-Nevertheless, it requires specialized training for incorporating the STSG encoder, adding computational overhead, and relies on custom CoT prompts for specific tasks, limiting generalization and scalability.
-In contrast, our approach is more versatile and easier to apply across various Video-LLM architectures.
+A notable effort, Video-of-Thought (VoT) \cite{fei2024video}, integrates STSG representations into the model input for pixel-level spatio-temporal understanding and applies CoT prompts for step-to-step task decomposition.
+However, it needs specialized training for STSG encoder, adding computational overhead, and relies on custom CoT prompts for specific tasks, limiting generalization and scalability.
+In contrast, our approach is more versatile to apply across various Video-LLM architectures.
 It requires no additional modules to encode STSG representation, instead extracting rich semantics in STSG into fine-grained QA and reasoning-rich rationales, enhancing adaptability across various reasoning tasks.

 \textbf{Visual Instruction Tuning and Self-Training.} Numerous works \cite{hua2024v2xum,liu2024improved,zhang2024videoinstructiontuningsynthetic,li2023fine} have demonstrated the importance of visual instruction tuning for improving Video-LLMs’ performance.
-However, the high costs and inefficiency of manual annotation make it impractical to collect large-scale specialized data for compositional reasoning.
-Consequently, recent research has increasingly focused on self-training methods \cite{zelikman2022star,huang2022large,amini2022self}, where LLMs autonomously generate training data to enable scalable instruction tuning.
+However, the high cost and inefficiency of manual annotation hinder large-scale data collection for compositional reasoning.
+Consequently, self-training methods \cite{zelikman2022star,huang2022large,amini2022self}, where LLMs autonomously generate training data, have gained traction for scalable instruction tuning.